-- F. That in relation to Precinct 10(b) (Warner Avenue Chisholm Street) the lots north of Hall Street to Warner Avenue be rezoned Residential 2(c). - G. That in relation to Precinct 11 (Chisholm Street Kissing Point Road) the entire Precinct (including the two protrusions) be rezoned to Open Space 6(a) "Recreation Existing". - H. That Council resolve to exhibit Draft Local Environmental Plan No 201 in accordance with the Best Practice Guideline published by the Department of Urban Affairs and Planning in January 1997 titled "LEPs and Council Land Guidelines for Councils using delegated powers to prepare LEPs involving land that is or was previously owned and controlled by Council". - I. That Council further discuss with DIPNR the options of a land swap for the land in the north west sector of Precinct 11 (undisturbed bushland) owned by DIPNR and Council owned land adjacent to the horse paddocks south of Hall Street. - J. That a report be brought back to Council at the end of the exhibition period.
+- F. That in relation to Precinct 10(b) (Warner Avenue Chisholm Street) the lots north of Hall Street to Warner Avenue be rezoned Residential 2(c). - G. That in relation to Precinct 11 (Chisholm Street Kissing Point Road) the entire Precinct (including the two protrusions) be rezoned to Open Space 6(a) "Recreation Existing". - H. That Council resolve to exhibit Draft Local Environmental Plan No 201 in accordance with the Best Practice Guideline published by the Department of Urban Affairs and Planning in January 1997 titled "LEPs and Council Land - Guidelines for Councils using delegated powers to prepare LEPs involving land that is or was previously owned and controlled by Council". - I. That Council further discuss with DIPNR the options of a land swap for the land in the north west sector of Precinct 11 (undisturbed bushland) owned by DIPNR and Council owned land adjacent to the horse paddocks south of Hall Street. - J. That a report be brought back to Council at the end of the exhibition period.

-Rod Starr Antony Fabbro Leta Web

-Urban Planner Manager Strategic Planning Director Planning & Environment

-Attachments:

-- A Map and plan for Draft Local Environmental Plan No 201 Circulated separately. - B Map showing ownership and classification of the land within the road reservation Circulated separately. - C Schedule of Council owned land Circulated separately. - D Report considered by Council on 16 December 2003 Circulated separately.
+Rod Starr U rban Planner Antony Fabbro Manager Strategic Planning Leta Web Director Planning & Environment Attachments: A - Map and plan for Draft Local Environ separately.
+B - Map showing ownership and classificat reservation - Circulated separately.
+C - Schedule of Council owned land - Circu D - Report considered by Council on 16 De- separately. ion of the land within the road llated separately.